Snow goose: Taxonomy

-In 1750 the English naturalist George Edwards included an illustration and a description of the snow goose in the third volume of his A Natural History of Uncommon Birds.
-He used the English name "The blue-winged goose".
+In 1750, English naturalist George Edwards included an illustration and a description of the snow goose in the third volume of his A Natural History of Uncommon Birds.
+He used the English name "the blue-winged goose".
 Edwards based his hand-coloured etching on a preserved specimen that had been brought to London from the Hudson Bay area of Canada by James Isham.
-When in 1758 the Swedish naturalist Carl Linnaeus updated his Systema Naturae for the tenth edition, he placed the snow goose with the ducks and geese in the genus Anas.
-Linnaeus included a brief description, coined the binomial name Anas caerulescens and cited Edwards' work.
-The snow goose is now placed in the genus Anser that was introduced by the French zoologist Mathurin Jacques Brisson in 1760.
+When in 1758 the Swedish naturalist Carl Linnaeus updated his Systema Naturae for the 10th edition, he placed the snow goose with the ducks and geese in the genus Anas.
+Linnaeus included a brief description, coined the binomial name Anas caerulescens, and cited Edwards' work.
+The snow goose is now placed in the genus Anser that was introduced by French zoologist Mathurin Jacques Brisson in 1760.
 The scientific name is from the Latin anser, "goose", and caerulescens, "bluish", derived from caeruleus, "dark blue".
 The snow goose is the sister species to Ross's goose (Anser rossii).